-The Michael & Susan Dell Center Post-Doctoral Fellowship is a research traineeship for post-doctoral fellows interested in nutrition, physical activity, and/or obesity research.
+The Michael & Susan Dell Post-Doctoral Fellowship is a research traineeship for post-doctoral fellows interested in nutrition, physical activity, obesity, and/or tobacco prevention research.
 The program provides funding for one full-time post-doctoral fellow to study in residence at the Center for one year, with the option of additional years of funding based on performance and fund availability.
 Fellows are offered a competitive salary and full health benefits.
-The goal of the post-doctoral fellowship program is to train future experts in nutrition, physical activity and/or obesity research so the fellow is prepared to successfully become an independent investigator.
+The goal of the post-doctoral fellowship program is to train future experts in nutrition, physical activity, obesity, and/or tobacco prevention research so the fellow is prepared to successfully become an independent investigator.
 The Center Post-Doctoral Fellowship Program is led by Drs.
-Deanna Hoelscher, Sandra van den Berg, and Nalini Ranjit.
+Deanna Hoelscher, Steve Kelder, and Harold Kohl.

 For post-doctoral opportunities available through the National Cancer Institute, please visit The University of Texas Health Science Center (UTHealth) School of Public Health website.

-The Michael & Susan Dell Center post-doctoral fellow will be assigned a mentor from the faculty body of the Center based on mutual interests and ranking indicated on the application.
+The Michael & Susan Dell Post-Doctoral Fellow will be assigned a mentor from the faculty body of the Center based on mutual interests and ranking indicated on the application.
 The fellow will have the opportunity to learn about Center projects, assist with data collection and analysis, participate in health communication and dissemination activities, create products to support evidence-based health research and recommendations for health policy, work on publications, submit grants, and establish herself/himself as an independent researcher.

 The post-doctoral fellowship includes the following research-related benefits and opportunities: